zamfi/cca-programming-electronics-spring-2015/README.md

        You'll need to modify the `drawNextLine` function so that it doesn't draw a line from `x`,`y` to `oldX`,`oldY` anymore.
 Instead, it will use a slowly-increasing `x` coordinate.
 Create a new variable called `columnPosition` and use that instead of `x` in the `line` function.
 Then increase `columnPosition` a little bit on every frame.

     5. **Challenge**: Also graph the value of the first coordinate!

+  Homework: Practice programming and finish homework 4 if you haven't yet!
+(Especially the code tracing exercise.)